Skip to content

 Coffee Soap Recipe

-Maybe your asking why a Coffee Soap Recipe?
+Maybe you are asking why a Coffee Soap Recipe?
 Why would I want to put coffee in my soap?

-Coffee grounds act like an exfoliate helping to remove dead skin cells from the top layer of your skin.
+Coffee grounds act as a natural exfoliation to remove dead skin cells from the top layer of your skin.
 This helps to reveal the smooth, new skin underneath.

-These grounds are gritty, but not abrasive, making the perfect exfoliate.
+These grounds are gritty, but not abrasive, making them the perfect exfoliate.

 Use the recipe below to make your own DIY Coffee Soap